Supervisors & Staff

 In 1994, Doug left Running W and returned to Avon Park where he began working with Barben Fruit Company.
 He is still with Barben Fruit and his duties include fruit procurement, overseeing harvesting operations and all of the equipment involved with harvesting.
 Doug is very dedicated to agriculture and eager to see it thrive.

 Doug is a member of Avon Park Lakes Baptist Church; serves on the Highlands County Cattlemen’s Association; and is also on the Highlands County Fair Jr. Livestock Committee.
-He and his wife of 23 years, Stacia, have two sons; Bo (17-years old) and Ben (14-years old).
+He and his wife have two sons and Doug has served the District since 2015.

-As a citrus, sod, and palm tree producer in the Lake Placid, Florida area, Pam Fentress possesses a deep passion for Highlands County and its agriculture industry.
+As a citrus producer in the Lake Placid, Florida area, Pam Fentress possesses a deep passion for Highlands County and its agriculture industry.
 In addition to being a Supervisor for the HSWCD, Pam also currently serves on the Florida Fruit & Vegetable Assoc.
-Board of Directors and its Executive Committee.
+Board of Directors where she serves as Chair of its’ Water & Land Use Committee.

-As her numerous board positions reflect, she has always given back to her community by serving; she has received much deserved recognition for her dedication: Farm Credit of Florida Leadership Award; Wedgworth Leadership Program for Agriculture & Natural Resources Honorary Director Award; Dal Hall Memorial Award, the Chamber Charger Award and Outstanding Service Award from the Lake Placid Chamber of Commerce; Service Award from Highlands County Citrus Growers, as well as being a past HCCGA Board member and a member of the USDA Farm Service Agency’s County Committee.
+Fentress has always given back to her community by serving; she has received much deserved recognition for her dedication: Farm Credit of Florida Leadership Award; Wedgworth Leadership Program for Agriculture & Natural Resources Honorary Director Award & the Eugene Trotter Leadership Award; Dal Hall Memorial Award, the Chamber Charger Award and Outstanding Service Award from the Lake Placid Chamber of Commerce; Service Award from Highlands County Citrus Growers, as well as being a past HCCGA Board member, serving as its’ Treasurer and a past member of the USDA Farm Service Agency’s County Committee.
 Pam is proud to be a Past-President of the Highlands County Farm Bureau, but equally honored to have served as a Past-President for the Lake Placid Jaycees.
-Adding to the list of service she served the past Treasurer of the Lake Placid Elementary PTO and is currently the Chairman of SAC for Lake Placid Middle School.
+Adding to the list of service she served the past Treasurer of the Lake Placid Elementary PTO, past Chairman of SAC for Lake Placid Middle School and currently Vice-President of Lake Placid High School SAC.
 Having served on SWFWMD’s Governing Board and chairing its Peace River Basin Board for a four year term, Pam brings a wealth of water experience, leadership and knowledge to the HSWCD.

 Pam is a graduate of the Wedgworth Leadership Institute for Agriculture & Natural Resources (Class II), holds a BS Degree from Tampa College and graduated as a Lake Placid Green Dragon.
 Supervisor Fentress prides herself on serving the citizens of Highlands County with respect, trust, honor, fairness and well thought-out discussion as she works with the District Board to conserve our natural resources and sustain agriculture production for future generations.
-Pam resides in Lake Placid with her 13 year old daughter Tressa.
+Having served HSWCD since 2013, Pam resides in Lake Placid with her daughter.

 Susie Bishop began her position as the sole staff member for the District in October, 2012 bringing with her years of experience in agriculture, public governmental affairs and public communication.